backdrop-contrib/style_settings/README.txt

 '/modules/update/update.settings.inc'.

-### Code snippets ###
+### Code snippet examples ###

-Put the following comment at the top of your CSS files that contains variables:
+Put the following comment at the top of CSS files that contain style variables:

 /**
  * The CSS values that are wrapped in '/*variable' comments are intended for use